k2view-academy/K2View-Academy/articles/39_fabric_catalog/05_cataloging_of_files.md

 <img src="images/filesystem_discovery.png"  />

-1. Click the arrow icon near Discovery to view the parameters .
+1. Click the arrow icon near Discovery to view the parameters.
 2. Populate the names of the Broadway flows.
 3. Save and deploy the Web Services.